 As you can see from the graph the numbers are highly volatile and month to month fluctuations don’t really mean that much.

 Even more interesting is the percentage of home sales in the Chicago market that are distressed – either bank owned or short sales.
 The percentages are clearly seasonal, dropping off during the summer when there is plenty of inventory but rising during the winter when the more desperate sellers tend to be out.
-Only 6.0% of November’s sales were distressed, which is another record low.
+Only 5.8% of December’s sales were distressed, which is another record low.

 I’ve opted to produce my own data for these distressed sales rather than use RealtyTrac’s foreclosure sale numbers.
 I’ve seen too many peculiarities with the RealtyTrac numbers to trust them and at least I know that these numbers come from a reliable source.
 I think RealtyTrac is grossly underestimating the number of foreclosure sales in Chicago.

 For each of the following Chicago neighborhoods we provide trend data for condo inventory and the number of days on the market for sold condos as an indicator of the health of the neighborhood real estate market.
 We update this data approximately every two months.

 S&P Homebuilders Index